SuffolkLITLab/EfileProxyServer/docs/tyler_codes.md

 ### Case Type and Subtype

-The actual and more specific type of the case being filed.
+The actual type, and more specific type of the case being filed, respectively.
 For example, in Adams county, the case types for the case category "Eminent Domain" are:
 * Eminent Domain (started within the court, not allowed to be initiated by an e-filer)
 * Eminent Domain (allowed be the initiated by an e-filer)
 * Condemnation (N)
 * Change of Venue - Eminent Domain

-There are often case types that look identical until you filter by if they are allowed to be initiated by an e-filer.
-Those are allowed usually have an additional fee to initiate, whereas those that don't have no additional fee to make a subsequent filing.
+There are often case types that look identical until you filter on if they are allowed to be initiated by an e-filer (`CaseCategory.initial`).
+Case types where `initial` is true usually have an additional fee to initiate, whereas case types where `initial` is false usually have no additional fee to make a subsequent filing.

 ### Cross Reference

 A general number that references some other schema or database elsewhere.
-The most commonly used on in IL is the Cook County Attorney/Self-Represented Litigant Code, which each attorney will know, and if the filer is an SRL, needs to be a specific number, 99500.
+The most commonly used one in IL is the Cook County Attorney/Self-Represented Litigant Code, which each attorney will know, and if the filer is an SRL, needs to be a specific number: 99500.
 Cases can generally require an arbitrary number of these cross references.

 ### Party Type